 With a faculty-proposed research project dissertation, a student, or group of students, research an issue, trend or topic that is connected to a faculty member’s research interests.
 The student will often have access to data which has already been gathered by the faculty member, but this type of project can also consist of a more explorative research project.
 Topics have included Big Data, electronic waste and technologies for development in emerging economies.

 Developing or assessing current research in a particular field of study

-This type of disseertation gives you an opportunity to go into depth in an area in which you have developed an interest.
-You analyse and synthesise existing literature, and explore and assess secondary data (such as published case studies, articles and statistics available) in order to present your own detailed analysis and conclusions on your chosen area of study.
+This type of dissertation gives you an opportunity to go into depth in an area in which you have developed an interest.
+You analyse and synthesise existing literature, and explore and assess secondary data (such as published case studies, articles and statistics) in order to present your own detailed analysis and conclusions.
 You will be expected to demonstrate in your analysis how you have used the concepts and ideas presented to you on the ITMOC programme.

 This type of research project centres around a case study or empirical research examining the development and/or use of information and communication technologies, management practices related to technological innovations or organisational implications of new technologies.
-Typically for this you will conduct some primary research by means of interviews and/or questionnaires, though this will depend on the nature and aims of the project.
+Typically, you will conduct some primary research by means of interviews and/or questionnaires, though this will depend on the nature and aims of the project.

 The outcome is likely to be firstly a consideration of how company, sector or domain specific findings relate to the existing literature on the particular topic, and, secondly, perhaps some suggestions for future practice within the organisation.
 As with other types of project, in your analysis you will be drawing on the concepts and the latest research presented during the ITMOC programme.